philwhiles/frettler/README.md

-Frettler - A CLI for generating musical scales and chords with fretboard and chord rendering for a variety of fretted instruments
+Frettler - A flexible command line program for generating and displaying musical scales and chords for Guitar, Mandolin, Ukelele, BassGuitar and Banjo
 =============================

 - [Synopsis](#Synopsis)